Moro conflict: Abu Sayyaf association with ISIL

 On July 23, 2014, Abu Sayyaf leader Isnilon Hapilon swore loyalty to Abu Bakr al-Baghdadi in a video, along with the rest of the organization, giving the Islamic State (known as ISIL and ISIS) a presence in the Philippines.
 In September 2014, the group began kidnapping people to ransom, in the name of ISIL.

 Mamasapano clash

 On January 25, 2015, the Philippine National Police's Special Action Force (SAF) conducted an operation to capture Abdul Basit Usman and the Malaysian terrorist leader Marwan in Mamasapano, Maguindanao.
 They were trapped between the MILF's 105th Base Command, the BIFF, and several armed groups.
 Forty four SAF members were killed on what is known as the Mamasapano clash, but they were able to eliminate Marwan.
 Alleged United States involvement in the botched operation would likely be a setback for a so-called Asian "pivot" by the United States Armed Forces.

-In February 2015, the BIFF unsuccessfully fought for territory in the boundary of Maguindanao and North Cotabato provinces.
+In February 2015, the BIFF unsuccessfully fought for territory in the boundary of Maguindanao and Cotabato provinces.
 Subsequently, the Philippine Army, along with the Philippine Marines, declared a state of all-out-war against the BIFF.
 MILF forces were pulled out to prevent them from falling victim to the fighting.